-A typical itinerary of 6 nights/7 days will include a 2-night stay in Thimphu, 2 nights in Paro, 1 nights in Punakha and maybe one night – either in Phobjikha or Haa Valley.
+A typical itinerary of 6 nights/7 days will include a 2-night stay in Thimphu, 2 nights in Paro, 1 night in Punakha and maybe one night – either in Phobjikha or Haa Valley.
 Of course, you can choose to change things around based on your interests.

-Bhutan Travel Guide to Permits and Visas
+Travel Guide to Bhutan Permits and Visas

 The Visas for foreigners come as a part of the Government Prescribed Packages.
 You will have to pay an additional fee of USD 40 for it.
 The processing is done by the tourist agent through whom you book your trip to Bhutan.

-For Indians, to get your entry permit, you need to submit the following documents at your point of entry –
+For Indians, to get your Bhutan entry permit, you need to submit the following documents at your point of entry –

 - Government ID – Passport or Voters ID card